yashashxrma/SolarOptiMax/README.md

-# SolarOptiMax
+# SolarOptiMax: Solar Irradiance Prediction and Rooftop Area Calculation

 This repository features Solar Irradiance Prediction and Rooftop Area Calculation models.
-They optimize solar panel installation by predicting irradiance and estimating rooftop area for maximum energy output.
+They optimize solar panel installation by predicting irradiance and estimating rooftop areas for maximum energy output.